zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 > **Review**: In this exercise, you created a Virtual Machine scale set and configured the individual instances using PowerShell DSC.

-## Exercise 3: Deploy Azure VMs running Windows Server 2016 and Linux by using Azure Building Blocks with PowerShell Desired State Configuration (DSC) extension from the Azure Cloud Shell.
+## Exercise 3: Deploy Azure VMs running Windows Server 2016 and Linux by using Azure Building Blocks with PowerShell Desired State Configuration (DSC) extension.

 #### Task 1: Open Cloud Shell